umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/Creating-a-Headless-project/index.md

 In order to get started with our first Document Type, follow these steps:

-1. Right-click on the Document Types folder, or select the three elipses on the right, when hovering the folder.
+1. Right-click on the Document Types folder and choose **+ Create...**.
+    * Or select the three elipses on the right, when hovering the folder.
 2. Choose the first option: **Document Type**.
 3. Give the new Document Type a name like *Home Page*.
 4. Save the Document Type by selecting the green **Save** button in the bottom-right corner.